ecmwf/anemoi-datasets/docs/using/combining.rst

 ####################

 You can create "virtual" datasets by combining two or more datasets.
-The combination will we behave exactly as if you had a single dataset with all the methods behaving as expected.
+The combination will behave exactly as if you had a single dataset with all the methods behaving as expected.
 The package will make sure that the data is loaded lazily from the original datasets.